 [Please list any further background students should have, including, for example, mathematical skills, programming ability, experimentation/lab experience, etc. It is important to consider that unless there are formal prerequisites for participation in a course, other Schools can register their students onto our courses, so it is important to be clear in this section.
+Also be aware that MSc students are unlikely to have the pre-requisite courses, so alternative knowledge should be recommended.
 If you want to only permit this by special permission, a statement like "Successful completion of Year X of an Informatics Single or Combined Honours Degree, or equivalent by permission of the School." can be included.]
-Good programming experience.

-Available to Visiting Students: Yes/No [Provide a justification if the answer is No.] No 2e.
+The same normal project-specific requirements as is the case with projects proposed for local MSc students.
+Students will normally need to have local access to any physical facilities needed for the project (or be prepared to travel to Edinburgh periodically to access the equipment).
+Available to Visiting Students: Yes/No [Provide a justification if the answer is No.] No - this proposal applies only distance programme students.
+2e.
 Summary of Intended Learning Outcomes (MAXIMUM OF 5): [List the learning outcomes of the course, emphasising what the impact of the course will be on an individual who successfully completes it, rather than the activity that will lead to this outcome.
 Further guidance is available from https://canvas.instructure.com/courses/801386/files/24062695] On completion of this course, the student will be able to 1.
+Identical to that of the standard Informatics MSc dissertation.
+2. 3.
+4. т.
+E 5.

+Assessment Information

-Acquire good understanding of the Internet of Things concept and systems architecture; 2.
-Operate with wireless technologies and networking protocols specific to IoT systems; 3.
-Become familiar with standard security and privacy preserving mechanisms, and understand different cloud integration methods; 4.
-Design, implement, and test a simple IoT system equipped with sensors and wireless transceivers; 5.
-Write technical documentation of a research project and results obtained by means of experiments in a workshop style paper format.
-Assessment Information [Provide a description of all types of assessment that will be used in the course (e.g. written exam, oral presentation, essay, programming practical, etc) and how each of them will assess the intended learning outcomes listed above.
+[Provide a description of all types of assessment that will be used in the course (e.g. written exam, oral presentation, essay, programming practical, etc) and how each of them will assess the intended learning outcomes listed above.
 Where coursework involves group work, it is important to remember that every student has to be assessed individually for their contribution to any jointly produced piece of work.
 Please include any minimum requirements for assessment components e.g. student must pass all individual pieces of assessment as well as course overall].
-One piece of formative assessment will consist of students submitting a short proposal document, outlining the planned IoT prototype.
-The second piece of assessment is summative and requires marking the workshop style papers that document the projects.
-Students to work in pairs, the course would minimise the hardware resources required, while allowing examiners to distinguish between individual student contributions.
-The concepts learned will be evaluated through written exam at the end of the semester.

 Assessment Weightings:

+Written Examination: %

+Practical Examination: %

+Coursework: 100%

-Written Examination: 30% Practical Examination: 15% Coursework: 55% Time spend on assignments:
+Time spend on assignments:

 [Weightings up to a 70/30 split between exam and coursework are considered standard, any higher coursework percentage requires a specific justification.
 The general expectation is that a 10-point course will have an 80/20 split and include the equivalent of one 20-hour coursework assignment (although this can be split into several smaller pieces of coursework.
 The Practical Examination category should be used for courses with programming exams.
 You should not expect that during term time a student will have more than 2-4 hours to spend on a single assignment for a course per week.
 Please note that it is possible, and in many cases desirable, to include formative assignments which are not formally assessed but submitted for feedback, often in combination with peer assessment.]
-Students are expected to spend 12weeks x 6h on individual work which will be evaluated through the written report documenting the practical work carried out and oral presentation.
-The concepts thought in class will be assessed through a written exam.
+Identical to that of the standard part-time Informatics MSc dissertation.
 Academic description: